 Dates of registration and orientation for new students are published in the Academic Calendar.
 Students wishing to attend Arizona Christian University are expected to register on the dates designated.
-Students will not be permitted to register later than the end of the second week for 16-week classes, and no later than Friday of the first week of 8-week classes.
+Students will not be permitted to register later than the Monday after the start of classes.